MohammedGuniem/social-media-influence-analyzer/README.md

 #### C. Set up a dockerized development environment

 - Open a command line window on you machine as an administrator, preferably git bash
-- Navigate to your location in step A above
+- Navigate to your location in step A above <br />
   `cd {your_location}`
-- Now, navigate to your src code folder
+- Now, navigate to your src code folder <br />
   `cd src`
-- Spin up all configured containers in the docker-compose.yml file process using attached mode `docker-compose up -d`
+- Spin up all configured containers in the docker-compose.yml file process using attached mode <br />
+  `docker-compose up -d`
 - Docker will now pull images for mongodb and neo4j and then set up the required services for this project.
 - Docker will also build a user-interface image and run this project as a container with Python and its required packages installed.